 - Ruin some types of clothing

-Tumble Dry Symbols
+Tumble Dry Symbols & Tumble Dry Settings

-When you look at your clothing tags you will see the tumble dry symbol as a square with a circle inside it.
-It may have black dots inside the circle indicating the level of heat.
-The more dots the hotter you can make the machine.
+When you look at your clothing tags, you will see the tumble dry symbol as a square with a circle inside it.
+It may have black dots inside the circle, indicating the level of heat.
+The more dots, the hotter you can make the machine.

 - Solid circle - tumble dry with no heat

-- One dot – low heat or normal
+- One dot - low heat or normal (tumble dry low symbol)

 - Two dots - medium heat

-- Three dots – high heat
+- Three dots - high heat (tumble dry high symbol)

-Tumble Dry Low Heat
+Tumble Dry Low Heat (One Dot)

-Tumble Dry High Heat
+Tumble Dry High Heat (Three Dots)

-Do Not Tumble Dry Symbol
+Do Not Tumble Dry Symbol (Cross Through)

 Tumble Dry Alternatives

-Save space by putting lighter items such as shirts on a clothing hanger and then putting that on the line.
+Save space by putting lighter items, such as shirts, on a clothing hanger and then putting that on the line.

 Line drying time can be cut down by doing longer or double spin-dries in your washing machine.
 While a spin-dry will not completely dry clothing, it will take out all excess water.
-If you don’t have a spin-dry cycle on your washing machine, remove excess water by rolling the item in a dry towel and squeeze.
+If you don't have a spin-dry cycle on your washing machine, remove excess water by rolling the item in a dry towel and squeezing.